vitejs/vite/docs/config/server-options.md

 There are cases when other servers might respond instead of Vite.

 The first case is when `localhost` is used.
-Node.js below v17 reorders the result of DNS-resolved address by default.
+Node.js under v17 reorders the result of DNS-resolved address by default.
 When accessing `localhost`, browsers use DNS to resolve the address and that address might differ from the address which Vite is listening.
 Vite prints the resolved address when it differs.

-You could set [`dns.setDefaultResultOrder('verbatim')`](https://nodejs.org/api/dns.html#dns_dns_setdefaultresultorder_order) to disable the reordering behavior.
-Or you could set `server.host` to `127.0.0.1` explicitly.
+You can set [`dns.setDefaultResultOrder('verbatim')`](https://nodejs.org/api/dns.html#dns_dns_setdefaultresultorder_order) to disable the reordering behavior.
+Vite will then print the address as `localhost`.

 ```js
 // vite.config.js